dasmiq/cs7180-sp2024/README.md

   - Kent K. Chang, Mackenzie Cramer, Sandeep Soni, and David Bamman.
 [Speak, Memory: An Archaeology of Books Known to ChatGPT/GPT-4](https://aclanthology.org/2023.emnlp-main.453/).
 In _EMNLP_ 2023.
 [Christopher]
   - Lyra D'Souza and David Mimno.
 [The Chatbot and the Canon: Poetry Memorization in LLMs](https://ceur-ws.org/Vol-3558/paper5712.pdf).
 In _CHR_ 2023.
 [Shijia]
 * January 29: Data Archaeology
   - Bonnie Mak.
 [Archaeology of a Digitization](https://doi.org/10.1002/asi.23061). _Journal of the Association for Information Science and Technology_, 65(8), Aug.
 2014, pp. 1515–26.
+[Giulia]
   - Benjamin Lee et al. [The Newspaper Navigator Dataset: Extracting And Analyzing Visual Content from 16 Million Historic Newspaper Pages in Chronicling America](http://arxiv.org/abs/2005.01583). arXiv:2005.01583 May 2020.
+[Luna]

 * February 1
 * February 5: Discuss paper ideas